histrio/tux-care-doc/docs/extended-lifecycle-support/README.md

 ### Introduction

-This section contains information about available TuxCare ELS OVAL streams that can be used for partner application integration.
+Identifying the vulnerabilities that apply to your systems is an important task for IT and InfoSec teams, and at TuxCare we make it easy.
+We provide OVAL data that contain instructions to the vulnerability scanner to determine the addressed vulnerabilities from the ELS updates.
+This section contains information about available TuxCare ELS OVAL streams.

 Currently, we provide OVAL data for the following products: